Private vs. Public Colleges: What’s the Difference?

 Both public and private colleges have faced significant challenges in recent years.
 A college education is still a requirement for a majority of jobs, but it's becoming increasingly unaffordable for many students.
 This obstacle is just one of several that's led to a drop in higher education enrollment.

 Despite these struggles, millions of students across the country are getting ready to apply to college, and many are likely wondering how private and public colleges differ.
-Each school type has its own traits and qualities that may better suit your learning style and desired college experience.
+Each school type has its own general traits and qualities that may better suit your learning style and desired college experience.

 What's the difference between private and public colleges?
 And which type of school is right for you?
 Keep reading to find out.